Karoli Hindriks: Career

 When she was 16, she participated in a school fashion project which led to her inventing a soft reflector for pedestrians which could be worn as clothing or jewellery.
 Encouraged by her father, she successfully applied for a patent, becoming the youngest inventor in Estonia.

 In 2006, in her role as marketing manager, she helped to establish MTV in Estonia and worked in marketing and public relations for MTV Baltics.
 Half a year after the launch, when she was just 23, she was appointed CEO of MTV Estonia, the youngest MTV CEO ever.
 From 2009, she was charged by Fox to bring their television channels to Estonia and the Baltic States.
 In all, she successfully launched seven channels.
-At the age of 23, she was listed in Business Week's 20 top Entrepreneurs Under 25 in Europe.

 In 2012, while following a graduate programme at Singularity University in California, Hindriks was inspired to found Jobbatical, a company which could connect technical and media people from around the world with those who were interested in hiring them.
 Founded in 2014, the company quickly grew to serve over 100,000 users from over 50 countries.